antidot/html-connector/README.md

 ## Using as a binary

-The `html2ft` binary will publish the HTML document in your FluidTopics instance and create its table of content automatically.
+The `html2ft` binary will publish the HTML document to your Fluid Topics tenant and create its Table of Contents automatically.

 ```
 html2ft path/to/file.html --url my.fluidtopics.tenant.url --login my@ddress.com
 ```

-You can add the `--verbose` or `--password myStr0ngP@ssword` options.
+It is possible to add the `--verbose` or `--password myStr0ngP@ssword` options.

 ## Using as a library

 ### Sending directly to FT

-If you want to send your data directly to FluidTopics:
+To send data directly to Fluid Topics:

 ```python
 from antidot.connector.html import publish_html